adamprocter/couchdoc-mirror/README.md

 - [Vue.js](https://vuejs.org/)

-Plus the following required dependencies all added via vue ui
+Plus the following required dependencies which should be all added via vue ui

 - vuex
 - vue-router
+- file-loader
 - [PouchDB](https://pouchdb.com/) connecting to an instance of [CouchDB](http://couchdb.apache.org/)

 ## Visuals